-The ASD Cryptographic Evaluation (ACE) program analyses products to determine whether their security architecture and cryptographic algorithms have been implemented correctly and are strong enough for the product's intended use.
+The ASD Cryptographic Evaluation program analyses products to determine whether their security architecture and cryptographic algorithms have been implemented correctly and are strong enough for the product's intended use.

-ASD Cryptographic Evaluations
+Requesting an ASD Cryptographic Evaluation

 Frequently asked questions

 What tests are performed during an evaluation?

 We conduct a combination of open source and in-house tests to ensure the correct implementation of cryptographic algorithms and protocols as well as assessing the quality of the surrounding cryptographic architecture.

 Depending on the type of product undergoing evaluation, testing might include packet sniffing, black box testing, source code review, key management analysis and Random Number Generation (RNG) evaluation.